 DMARC is the email standard that stops spoofing and phishing.
 DMARC sits in the part of the mail flow where identity, sender reputation, and enforcement meet.
 The details matter because one weak link can undo the work done by the other controls.

 If you are already working through SPF and DKIM, this topic gives you the missing layer between the raw signal and the decision you have to make.
-For a live check, start with the CyberFurl DMARC check and then use the See the email authentication feature page to see where it fits in the wider CyberFurl workflow.
+For a live check, start with the CyberFurl DMARC check and then use the Email Security Solution page to see where it fits in the wider CyberFurl workflow.

 How DMARC works (5-step flow with diagram)